 3. It Exposes Kids to the Power of Compound Interest

-The difference between saving and investing is a principle many people learn too late.
-While both have important places in your child’s financial life, introducing them to investing can demonstrate the growth potential of a long-term approach.
+The difference between saving and investing is a principle people often learn too late.
+While both have important places in your child’s financial life, introducing them to investing can help demonstrate the growth potential of a long-term approach.

 Getting your kids to buy into the value of long-term growth may be a challenge, especially when other spending is prioritized like buying a car, trips with friends, or looming college costs.

-Try to involve them as much as possible in the process to show them firsthand how money invested wisely can help them achieve their goals.
+Try to involve them as much as possible in the process to show them firsthand how money invested wisely can create real opportunity.

+A simple calculation of $7,000 compounded for 50 years at 5% rate of return will yield nearly $140,000 (this is not net of fees and does not include distributions).
 And that’s just a one-time investment!
-Even contributing an extra $100 per month to that initial investment with the same parameters balloons the 50-year projection to over $500,000.
+Contributing an additional $100 per month to that initial investment with the same parameters grows the 50-year projection to over $500,000.

-A traditional savings account, even a high-yield one, can hardly compete.
-The national average interest rate in 2024 for savings accounts is only 0.45%, according to the FDIC.
+A traditional savings account, even a high-yield one, just can’t compete.
+In July of 2025, the national average for savings accounts was just 0.38%, according to the FDIC.
 Building a healthy cash reserve can help set your kids up for success, but developing solid investment habits early can better prepare them to reach goals down the road.

 Convincing Kids to Save: Why Financial Education for Kids Matters